Family dog hailed a hero after protecting two young girls in Louisiana woods

 “He also tried to bark at the helicopter,” said Abigail.
 “He was trying to get help anywhere, let anyone know where y’all were!” added Mary.

-It was a surreal moment the second the kids were reunited with their family.
+It was a surreal moment the second the kids were reunited with their families.

 “One thing I can say, the movies got right,” said the girls’ father, Justin Bourg.